kalliduz/AutoGPT-Delphi/README.md

 # AutoGPT-Delphi
 This is an experiment to create a fully autonomous GPT-instance to solve arbitrary Tasks.
 Its functionality is similar to Auto-GPT(https://github.com/Torantulino/Auto-GPT) or BabyAGI(https://github.com/yoheinakajima/babyagi).

+💵AutoGPT-Delphi uses GPT-4 by default, and will utilize GPT3.5-turbo for summarizations, so watch your costs in OpenAI.
+You can set the main agent to be 3.5 as well, but at the current point, the consistency is not really what you'd want💵

 ⚠ Since the program can potentially execute harmful operations, it's recommended to run it inside a VM ⚠

 ## Requirements ✓